-Transporting your e-bike doesn’t have to be a chore.
+Transporting your e-bike doesn’t have to be challenging.
+You just need a carrier that’s specifically designed for electric bicycles.
 Before you head out, you’ll want to make sure that your carrier can support the weight of your bike.
-We’ve picked the best bike racks for e-bikes below to provide a sturdy and safe way to travel with your fat electric bike or another bike of choice.
+We’ve tested and carefully picked the best bike racks for e-bikes below to safely transport your fat electric bike or another bike of choice.

 Amazon Customer Reviews